sherpa/sherpa/docs/evaluation/simulate.rst

-Sometimes, more than one response is needed, e.g. in Chandra LETG/HRC-S different orders of the grating overlap on the detector, so they all contribute to the observed source spectrum. `~sherpa.astro.fake.fake_pha` works if one or more responses are set for the input `~sherpa.astro.data.DataPHA` object.
+Sometimes, more than one response is needed, e.g. in Chandra LETG/HRC-S different orders of the grating overlap on the detector, so they all contribute to the observed source spectrum. :py:func:`~sherpa.astro.fake.fake_pha` works if one or more responses are set for the input :py:class:`~sherpa.astro.data.DataPHA` object.

 It is also possible that the input model already includes the appropriate responses and scalings.
 In this case, ``is_source=False`` can be set to indicate to sherpa that the model is not a naked source model, but includes all required instrumental effects.
-In this way, `~sherpa.astro.fake.fake_pha` can be used with arbitrarily complex models which may include such components as the instrumental backgound (which should not be folded through the ARF) or arbitary other components::
+In this way, :py:func:`~sherpa.astro.fake.fake_pha` can be used with arbitrarily complex models which may include such components as the instrumental backgound (which should not be folded through the ARF) or arbitary other components::